 Several factors influence the amount of customs duties and taxes you must pay for a shipment:

-Value of the Products: Customs uses the value of the goods, including freight and insurance costs, to calculate duties and taxes and clear your shipment.
+Customs uses the value of the goods, including freight and insurance costs, to calculate duties and taxes and clear your shipment.
 As a result, it’s important to provide the exact amount on the commercial invoice

 The goods description of the commercial invoice, which includes the product’s end-use and manufacturing country.
-And, to guarantee that the products are correctly categorised, the HS code and the product description must match.
+The description of goods and the HS code should match to ensure that the goods are accurately categorised.

-Broker fees: The cost of clearing goods through customs with the help of a customs broker.
+The cost of clearing goods through customs with the help of a customs broker.
 Brokers frequently pay duties and taxes on behalf of the receiver and then charge the receiver for them along with their commission.
 Customs brokers are frequently provided by carriers as part of their shipping services.